-I spent a lot of time as a kid making costumes for my sister.
-For Star Trek Conventions, the super Early Comic Cons and Red Sonja Cons.
-Usually we’d crash with an entourage: photographer, another actor, me and someone who could drive besides my sister.
+As a kid, I was obsessed with costumes.
+From about 11 on I spent a lot of time as a kid making costumes for my sister.
+These were for the early Star Trek Conventions, Comic Cons and Red Sonja Cons.
+Usually we’d crash them – we were broke.
+We’d bring an entourage: photographer, another actor or two, me and my sister.
 Then we’d get into our pre-arranged room share – do a quick change and a major appearance.
-This always included a mini performance that my sister and the other actor worked out.
+Which always included a mini performance that my sister and the other actor worked out.
 Sword fights, some sort of conflict, and usually some smoke!
 We’d win whatever the prize was and clear out back to Jersey!

 Since then I’ve gotten to do stage wear from time to time, but not so much full on costume.